 In contrast to Melbourne’s grid-based pragmatism, Sydney is a swirling mess with no quick fix.
 With a growing population and sprawling outer suburbs, creative solutions have long been needed.

 Street maps of Melbourne and Sydney show a stark contrast

-As of 2016, Sydney is home to just over 5 million people.
-While talk of population growth inevitably focuses on Sydney’s west, the vast majority of jobs are still located in the CBD and inner suburbs.
+Sydney is now home to a population of over 5 million people.
+And, while talk of population growth inevitably focuses on Sydney’s west, the vast majority of jobs are still located in the CBD and inner suburbs.
 This creates additional strain on an already creaking transport network.
 It’s not so much a question of there being enough space to house people ‒ the issue is how do we get everyone from A to B and back again?